 5.8 Author/Copyright Owner Agreement.
-The corresponding author will be required to either electronically accept ASTM's Author/Copyright Owner Agreement (see Appendix A) or request the Open Access option.
-If you accept the ASTM Author/Copyright Owner Agreement, you will advise all coauthors of the terms of the agreement and the use of their name(s) in the manuscript.
+The corresponding author will be required to electronically accept ASTM's Author/Copyright Owner Agreement (see Appendix A).
+You will advise all coauthors of the terms of the agreement and the use of their name(s) in the manuscript.
 A government employee option is available.